Music Copyrights

 Administrator - Publishing Rights

-The role of the publisher is to manage music copyrights and register your works with your local PRO.
+The role of a publisher is to manage music copyrights and register your works with your local PRO.
 They administer ownership claims on your music and correct and inaccurate or missing metadata.
 Publishers also track and monitor the usage of your music collecting royalties generated from those uses and issue music licenses to businesses and other paid sources across various mediums.
+To collect royalties outside your local society’s territory, you typically need a sub-publisher in each country where your music is exploited, as they administer your rights within their respective territories.
+If your music is not properly registered in the country where it is being used, this can result in your royalties not being paid.

 For a Songwriters Copyrights, 6 types of rights are commonly generated from a single written Song.